12 Tips to Write Great Follow Up Emails

 1. Get the Timing Right

 Timing is an extremely important aspect of following up.
 You don’t want to reach out too soon after your initial call, as that can seem desperate or overly insistent.
 However, it is important not to waste too much time and to reach out when your initial outreach is still fresh in the prospect’s mind.
 This varies depending on the context and how well your first call went, but a few days to a week is a good rule of thumb.
 Waiting too long can kill the momentum of the conversation, which is one of the essential components of a sale.
+You can also use AI tools for email follow-up that have the options of scheduling and sending timely emails to your prospects.

 2. Recap